Dianawehbi/Country-Info-Retriever/README.md

 # Country-Info-Retriever
-This project will provide you with information about the country you choose.
+This project will provide you with information about the country you choose using API.